Industrial And Logistics

 Owners usually get the best value from logistics park construction when the process is explicit instead of implied.
 These phases keep scope, field work, and turnover logic moving in the right order.

-2. Phase-release Coordination For Utilities And Shells
+2. Phase-release Coordination For Shared Utilities, Detention, And Georgetown Building Shells

-3. Field Execution Across Multiple Fronts
+3. Field Execution Across Multiple Georgetown Work Fronts With Phased Tenant Sequencing

-4. Phased Park Turnover And Final Stabilization
+4. Phased Georgetown Park Turnover, City Of Georgetown CO By Building, And Final Site Stabilization

 This sequence also makes closeout cleaner because turnover planning starts while active work is still progressing.
 By the time the site reaches punch and startup, the team already knows which readiness items must be complete for a usable handoff.